h5md/h5md/draft.rst

 needed.
 Inside of these subgroups, each kind of trajectory information is stored in a group that contains the datasets "value", "step", and "time".

-* Standardized subgroups are "position", "velocity", "force" and "species".
+* Standardized subgroups are "position", "image", "velocity", "force" and "species".

 * The "value" dataset holds the actual data and has dimensions ``\[variable\]\[N\]\[D\]``, where the first dimension is variable and serves